guomaimang/guomaimang/README.md

 📫 How to reach me: hanjiaming@zhongxueguan.cn

 🌱 I’m currently learning at HK PolyU.

+⚡ You can get more information by searching Hongshu,Guomaimang,Hirsun,Hanjiaming

 * Primary school: Ningjin County Second Experimental Primary School
 * Junior High School: The Fifth Middle School of Hengshui City